 Baggage: As there is no left-luggage service inside the airport, you will have to keep your baggage with you until check-in.

-Eating and drinking: Most shops close between 9:00 pm and 4:00 am, so the only options between those hours are vending machines.
+Eating and drinking: Most shops close at night, so the only options during this time are vending machines.

 Wi-Fi: It is free and unlimited.

 Other services available around the clock: ATMs, baby care facilities.

 There are no on-site hotels, but you can find several options nearby, with transportation services for their guests.

 Four Points by Sheraton Sacramento Airport (6.4 km/4 miles)